Us (2019) - Review

 • Doppelgangers are creepy and weird in a good way when you first see them

-• Good acting from the whole cast, each of whom having to play two different characters
+• Good acting from the whole cast, each of whom had to play two different characters

 • Humor segments in the film work rather well